Common Myths Surrounding Dissociative Identity Disorder

 Myth: DID is an American and western civilization phenomenon.

 DID is found worldwide with research performed in countries such as the Netherlands, Turkey, Puerto Rico, New Zealand, and China.

 Myth: Dissociative identity disorder did not exist before the movie Sybil.

 The first recorded case of DID was that of Jeanne Fery in 1584, long before the Three Faces of Eve or Sybil.

 Myth: DID is easy to fake.

-While there are documented cases where people have faked DID faking DID happens no more than with other mental health disorder.
+While there are documented cases, where people have faked DID, faking DID happens no more than with other mental health disorders.
 In fact, Professionals who have been trained to recognize dissociative identity disorder will know if their client has DID or some other diagnosis such as Borderline Personality Disorder.